The Bankrate promise

-If you’re going into a separation or ending your marriage, you may wonder who is responsible for debt after divorce.
-It’s common to intermingle your finances, open joint credit card or loan accounts, or purchase a home when you’re married, making it tough to figure out what happens to that debt in the divorce.
+When going into a separation or ending your marriage, one of the first questions asked is, “Am i responsible for my husband’s debts if we divorce?”
+That’s because when you are married, it’s common to intermingle your finances, open joint credit card or loan accounts or purchase a home, making it tough to figure out what happens to that debt in the divorce.

 The answer to who is responsible ultimately comes down to various factors, including the laws of the state in which you live, any prenuptial agreements and whose name was on loan or debt agreements.